0.01

 Usage

-This library provides three classes that will help you run tasks in parallel: ConcurrentRails::Promises, ConcurrentRails::Future (in process of being deprecated by concurrent-ruby) and ConcurrentRails::Multi
+This library provides three classes that will help you run tasks in parallel: ConcurrentRails::Promises, ConcurrentRails::Future (in the process of being deprecated by concurrent-ruby) and ConcurrentRails::Multi

 Promises